SUBMISSIONS ARE NOW CLOSED. Make sure to join us for the Colloquium on March 29th!

 Please note that the vetting committee will read all submissions blind.

-If you have any questions about the LUCC or the submission process, please contact Sarah at firstname.lastname@example.org.
+If you have any questions about the LUCC or the submission process, please contact Mike at firstname.lastname@example.org.

 We hope you take advantage of this excellent opportunity to publish and present your academic or creative papers as an undergraduate at Concordia.
 Our vetting team looks forward to reading your work.